sleepyHolo/BaseMod/README.md

 ## Known Issues ##
 * If you use the console to `fight` an enemy or spawn an `event` in the starting room with Neow your save will be unloadable.
 Please refrain from using those commands until after leaving the starting room.
 * If you use the `event` command with an invalid ID it will crash the game.
+* BaseMod is likely to break when weekly patches hit.
+This means that if it's Thursday or Friday and things suddenly stop working you'll probably need to wait for an updated version of BaseMod in a day or two :)

 ## Contributors ##
 * t-larson - Original author